1995parham/dotfiles/README.md

 - You can configure `github-cli` to use existing tokens.

+- You can use `lxappearance` to change gtk theme.

 ## Breaking Sanctions

 Our country is under many unfair sanctions so you can use [v2ray](https://www.v2ray.com/en/) to remove these sanctions.